hackerwhale/GuessTheNumber-Java-Program/README.md

 # GuessTheNumber-Java-Program
-This is simple java program where anyone can has to guess the number between 1 to 100.
+This is simple java program where anyone has to guess the number between 1 to 100.